This site requires javascript to be enabled.

 • hostedCheckoutId – can be used in subsequent API calls to retrieve the transaction details, such as GET/v1/{merchantId}/hostedcheckouts/{hostedCheckoutId}

-• partialRedirectUrl – is used to create the URL to which the customer needs to be redirected.
+• partialRedirectUrl – is used to create the URL to which the consumer needs to be redirected.
 By default, we configure every account with the subdomain payment, so you can always connect https://payment. with the partialRedirectUrl, for example:

 https://payment.pay1.preprod.checkout.worldline-solutions.com/checkout/9991-0fb6755f00ac4064b85ca105bde20d0a:06605658-14a6-71ff-93d1-f43298dbb339:06d234ee7dae4930ba4c6331ac231aa3